ruifelixpereira/service-health-funcapp/README.md

 | Key Vault Secrets User         | Key Vault                    |
 | Contributor or Custom Role     | Communications Service       |

+To use Resource Graph, you must have appropriate rights in Azure role-based access control (Azure RBAC) with at least read access to the resources you want to query.
+No results are returned if you don't have at least read permissions to the Azure object or object group.

 According to the [documentation](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/send-email-smtp/smtp-authentication#using-a-microsoft-entra-application-with-access-to-the-azure-communication-services-resource-for-smtp) you need to assign the Function app identity the following permissions on the Azure Communication Service Resource to be able to send emails:
 - Microsoft.Communication/CommunicationServices/Read
 - Microsoft.Communication/CommunicationServices/Write